manymoments/manymoments.github.io/_posts/2022-09-05-what-is-a-blockchain.md

 A *trusted coordination mechanism* is a shorthand for the more academic definition of **Byzantine Fault Tolerant State Machine Replication (BFT SMR)**.
 The State Machine *paradigm* is covered by [Fred Schneider's 1990 tutorial](https://www.cs.cornell.edu/fbs/publications/ibmFault.sm.pdf) and goes back to Lamport's seminal 1978 paper on [Time, Clocks, and the Ordering of Events in a Distributed System](https://lamport.azurewebsites.net/pubs/time-clocks.pdf) (see page 562).
 The adaptation of the State Machine paradigm to Byzantine Fault tolerance and the emphasis on a *generic* service was pioneered by Barbra Liskov and her group at MIT with [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf) and [BASE](http://www.sosp.org/2001/papers/rodrigues.pdf).
 BASE advocates using *abstraction* and *generality* which is the conceptual precursor to the idea of a *Blockchain computer*.

-The idea of replacing any ideal functionality (state machine) with a replicated service built on mathematical protocols to obtain trust (which includes security and privacy) is at the **core of cryptography**.
+The idea of replacing any ideal functionality (state machine) with a replicated service built on mathematical protocols to obtain trust (which includes security and privacy) is at the **core of Cryptography**.
 [Boaz Barak](https://www.boazbarak.org/cs127spring16/chap17_sfe) says it best: "Cryptography is about replacing trust with mathematics".
 This foundational idea is at the center of [Secure Multi Party Computation](https://u.cs.biu.ac.il/~lindell/MPC-resources.html).

 ### 2. Openness and Auditability ("coordination")